J. Patrick Polley (1990), Professor of Physics and Astronomy

-Paul E. Stanley (2002), professor of physics and holder of the Dobson Endowed Professorship in Physics, chair of the natural sciences
+Paul E. Stanley (2002), Professor of Physics and holder of the Dobson Endowed Professorship in Physics

 B.S., Iowa State University; M.S., Ph.D., Oregon State University

 Paul Stanley's research involves classical and quantum chaos, and varies between highly theoretical, heavily computational, and playfully experimental.
-A former Peace Corps Volunteer, he has traveled extensively and can communicate in a number of languages, including Fijian and Gilbertese.
-In his spare time he plays the trumpet semi-professionally and writes undergraduate physics textbooks.
-In addition to his work teaching physics and rebuilding the department's 0.5 Million electron-volt accelerator, he is currently the director of the US Physics Team, which is charged with selecting and training high school student to represent the United States in the International Physics Olympiad.
+A former Peace Corps volunteer, he has traveled extensively and can communicate in a number of languages, including Fijian and Gilbertese.
+In his spare time, he plays the trumpet semi-professionally and writes undergraduate physics textbooks.
+In addition to his work teaching physics and rebuilding the department's 0.5 Million electron-volt accelerator, he is currently the director of the US Physics Team, which is charged with selecting and training high school students to represent the United States in the International Physics Olympiad.

 Rongping Deng, Instrumentation Specialist

-Rongping holds a PhD in Physics.
-He is the instrumentation support to the teaching and research in the Science Division at Beloit College.
-Rongping also teaches courses in the scientific instrumentation.
+Rongping holds a Ph.D. in physics.
+He is the instrumentation support to the teaching and research done in the Science Division at Beloit College.
+Rongping also teaches courses in scientific instrumentation.